Mattia Marchio, Ph.D. Candidate 35th cycle, University of Trento, DICAM

 Moreover, new parameterization of turbulent fluxes can be used in numerical weather prediction models to improve numerical weather forecasts in complex terrain areas.

+The study is conducted through a combination of multiple approaches.
+Field data analysis, numerical model simulations, and studies on the derivation of new analytical solutions can all help to provide a better and more comprehensive understanding of the phenomena and will thus be used.
+Field data from two stations of the recent i-Box campaign (Rotach et al. 2017, Stiperski et al. 2016) were analyzed.
 Sets of criteria for the selection of days with suitable conditions for the development of valley winds were applied to detect days with the occurrence of slope winds given their similar nature but failed in the discrimination (Figure 2).
 In addition, measurements representing the evolution of the up-slope flow structure from the early morning to the mid-afternoon are compared with alternate success with an existing, simplified, analytical model (Zardi and Serafin 2015), which provides the evolution of the vertical profiles of temperature and along-slope wind velocity as generated by a sinusoidal forcing representing the daily cycle of surface temperature.
 A new, improved analytical model is currently under development.

 High-resolution numerical model simulations with advanced turbulence closures will be implemented for reproducing the properties of upslope flows under different conditions (slope angle, surface properties, ambient stratification, thermal forcing, etc,) in view of deriving scaling properties and suitable structure functions.